frawojej/console_tricks/Windows_directories.md

 It's local server for Windows that allows you to for example run PHP files.<br>
 You can read more about this product on: [Apache Friends](https://www.apachefriends.org) website.

+## hiberfil.sys

+This file is create only if hibernating option is enabled.

 *more coming soon...*